rickstaa/stable-learning-control/docs/spinningup/rl_intro.rst

     a_t \sim \pi(\cdot | s_t).

-Because the policy is essentially the agent's brain, it's not uncommon to substitute the word "policy" for "agent", eg saying "The policy is trying to maximize reward."
+Because the policy is essentially the agent's brain, it's not uncommon to substitute the word "policy" for "agent", eg saying "The policy is trying to maximise reward."

-In deep RL, we deal with **parameterized policies**: policies whose outputs are computable functions that depend on a set of parameters (eg the weights and biases of a neural network) which we can adjust to change the behavior via some optimization algorithm.
+In deep RL, we deal with **parameterized policies**: policies whose outputs are computable functions that depend on a set of parameters (eg the weights and biases of a neural network) which we can adjust to change the behaviour via some optimization algorithm.

 We often denote the parameters of such a policy by :math:`\theta` or :math:`\phi`, and then write this as a subscript on the policy symbol to highlight the connection: